 You can add to a century of citizen science data by signing up for a count near you.

 Since the Christmas Bird Count began over a century ago, it has relied on the dedication and commitment of volunteers like you.
-Please keep reading to learn more about the Christmas Bird Count.
+Ogeechee Audubon Society manages following CBC circles:

 How does participation work?

-There is a specific methodology to the CBC, and all participants must make arrangements to participate in advance with the circle compiler within an established circle, but anyone can participate.
+There is a specific methodology to the CBC, and all participants must make arrangements to participate in advance with the organizer (sign-up above) within an established circle, but anyone can participate.

 If you are a beginning birder, you will be able to join a group that includes at least one experienced birdwatcher.